 The World Mosquito Program is a not-for-profit initiative that’s protecting communities around the world from mosquito-borne diseases.
 Pioneered by Australian researchers at Monash University, they use safe and natural bacteria called Wolbachia to reduce the number of people contracting mosquito-borne diseases.

-Digital Garden collaborated with the World Mosquito Program and Monash University stakeholders to deliver a world-class digital solution that promotes the Program and drives its growth and brand recognition around the world.
+Digital Garden collaborated with the World Mosquito Program and Monash University stakeholders to deliver a world-class multilingual digital solution that promotes the Program's scientific and community advances and drives its growth around the world.

 Throughout the project lifecycle, Digital Garden conducted many activities, including: